CodyMcCarty/JavaReferance/README.md

 - many-to-one from Address to NeedsAdd
 - one-to-many from NeedsBillingAddress to BillingAddress

 // TODOs: list
+- [x] make a few relationships
+- [x] add test for every file
-[] add test
+- [x] add test < 90 % class/method/line coverage
-[] address abstract/interface/impliments/extends or something
+- [] for the address model: abstract/interface/implements/extends or something (REST is not very dry, why does no one use an interface with default methods?)
-[] add demo data
+- [] add demo data
+- [] update put to use transactional
+- [] update put test w/o demo data  for transactional
+- [] update jpa with a few queries
+- [] update test w/o demo data for jpa queries
+- [] get with url query, example of
+- [] get with url query, do that thing like in dotNet
+- [] update get tests w/o demo data
+- [] customize swagger